aesara-devs/aesara/doc/introduction.rst

 mathematical expressions, especially ones with multi-dimensional arrays (numpy.ndarray).
 Using Aesara it is possible to attain speeds rivaling hand-crafted C implementations for problems involving large amounts of data.
-It can also surpass C on a CPU by many orders of magnitude by taking advantage of recent GPUs.

 Aesara combines aspects of a computer algebra system (CAS) with aspects of an optimizing compiler.
 It can also generate customized C code for many